bluecaret/family-cookbook/docs/recipe/grilled-chicken-wings.md

 ---
-title: 'Grilled Chicken Wings (with 2 sauce options)'
+title: "Grilled Chicken Wings (with 2 sauce options)"
 category:
   - American
 tag:
   - side
   - main
   - chicken
-excerpt: 'Basic grilled chicken wings that can be used with any sauce.
-Includes recipe for Buffalo and Ginger Soy sauces.'
+excerpt: "Basic grilled chicken wings that can be used with any sauce.
+Includes recipe for Buffalo and Ginger Soy sauces."
 noRecipe:
   - Cook wings (tossed in oil, salt, pepper) in oven at 400° for 40 minutes.
   - Turn half way.